7 Best Homeowners Insurance Companies in Ohio of 2025

 So, the number of discounts a company had made an impression on us.

-A multi-policy or bundling discount was also important to us because it gives policyholders the highest percentage off their premiums.
+A multi-policy or bundling discount was also important because it gives policyholders the highest percentage of their premiums.

 Coverage